 The requirements for the minor are as follows:

-- Introductory Survey in Jewish Studies: JWST 2644 - Introduction to Judaism , or JWST 2651 - [Judaism, Christianity, and Islam] , or JWST 2676 - Holy War, Crusade, and Jihad in Judaism, Christianity, and Islam , or an equivalent introductory survey in Jewish Studies approved by the director.
+- Introductory Survey in Jewish Studies: JWST 2644 - Introduction to Judaism , or JWST 2651 - [Judaism, Christianity, and Islam] , or JWST 2676 - Holy War, Crusade, and Jihad from Antiquity to Present , or an equivalent introductory survey in Jewish Studies approved by the director.

 - Historical Breadth Requirement: Two Jewish Studies courses at the 2000-level or above, one course whose chronological parameters fall within the period 3000 BCE to 600 CE, and one course who chronological parameters fall within the period 600 CE to the present.